EleutherAI/website/content-blog/autointerp.md

 - Explanations found by LLMs are similar to explanations found by humans.

 - Auto-interpreting all 1.5M features of GPT2 with the current pipeline would cost 1300$ by using API calls to Llama 3.1 and around the same price running the explanations locally in a quantized model.
-Using Claude 3.5 Sonnet to generate and score explanations would cost c.a.
-8500$
+Using Claude 3.5 Sonnet to generate and score explanations would cost around 8500$

 - Code can be found at <https://github.com/EleutherAI/sae-auto-interp>.

 - We built a small dashboard to explore explanations and their scores: <https://cadentj.github.io/demo/>

 ## Generating Explanations